jrief/django-admin-sortable2/docs/source/contributing.rst

 Quoting
 =======

-Please follow this rule when quoting string:
+Please follow this rule when quoting strings:

 * A string intended to be read by humans shall be quoted using double quotes: `"…"`.
 * An internal string, such as dictionary keys, etc. not intended to be read by humans